PyLops/pylops-mpi/joss/paper.md

 ## MPI-powered Solvers

-PyLops-MPI offers a small subset of PyLops linear solvers, which can deal with **DistributedArray** and **StackedDistributedArray** objects.
+PyLops-MPI offers a small subset of PyLops linear solvers, which can deal with `pylops_mpi.DistributedArray` and `pylops_mpi.StackedDistributedArray` objects.
 These solvers utilize the mathematical operations implemented in these classes and call the operator's forward and adjoint passes.

 # Use Cases